 Griffiths, Proceedings of the Biological Society of Washington 27(6): 27, 1914

 Grown alongside other CA Opuntia species, the plants are distinct.
-This species may be limited to the immediate area of Pomona, CA near the Puddingstone Reservoir from where it was originally described, and if so, most of its range is covered in houses now.
+The authors have observed this species limited numbers in the immediate area of Pomona, CA near the Puddingstone Reservoir from where it was originally described.
+Perhaps most of its range is covered in houses now because adjacent parts of California have been heavily developed.
 Status reports and population studies may be warranted for this Opuntia, and it is possible the species is essentially extinct.
-Its existence may be unknown to many California botanists because they may consider it to be the same as O. littoralis, O. vaseyi, O. semispinosa, O. phaeacantha, or even a hybrid due to L Benson’s treatment (The Cacti of the United States and Canada, 1982) of prickly pears.
+Its existence may be unknown to many California botanists because they may consider it to be the same as O. littoralis, O. vaseyi, O. semispinosa, O. phaeacantha, or even a hybrid (due to L Benson’s treatment in The Cacti of the United States and Canada, 1982).
 Benson treated many California opuntias hybrids.
-Remarkably, he proposed that some populations of cacti were hybrids with O. ficus-indica.
-See the original description.
+Remarkably, he proposed that some populations of cacti were actually hybrids with O. ficus-indica as one parent.